pianosnake/ad-inspector/README.md

-This Chrome extension can be used to inspect ad calls.
+This Chrome extension can be used to inspect certain ad calls.
 The following ad types are supported:
 - AOL Display Ads
 - YP beacon calls
 - CityGrid
 - Yext

 ## Installation
+This extension is now available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/ad-inspector/ghelmogfoibcfahajebncoldbnipaoni).

+To work directly with the source files follow these steps:

-- Download this repo
+ - Clone this repo
  - Open the Extensions panel in Chrome
  - Enable 'Developer mode' and click 'Load unpacked extension...'

 ## Usage